developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-security.md

 Microsoft Entra ID is now configured as an enterprise authentication provider. **Log in with Microsoft Entra ID** appears in the list of login options for your Dremio users.
 Any Microsoft Entra ID user in your organization can use **Log in with Microsoft Entra ID** for SSO login.

-### Assign People and Groups to the Microsoft Entra ID Application[​](#assign-people-and-groups-to-the-microsoft-entra-id-application "Direct link to Assign People and Groups to the Microsoft Entra ID Application")
+### Assign People and Groups to the Microsoft Entra ID Application

 The Microsoft Entra ID application is configured to allow SSO login for any Microsoft Entra ID user in your organization.
 To adjust the application settings so that only users who are assigned to the app can use Microsoft Entra ID SSO to log in to Dremio: